Timothy Woods

 list of meats

-Now that you have your ground beef baseline for the carnivore diet list, it's time to get you thinking about some other carnivorous weight-loss food delights.
+Now that you have your ground beef baseline for the carnivore diet food list, it's time to get you thinking about some other carnivorous weight-loss food delights.

 While on a carnivore diet for weight loss, your shopping list doesn't have to be limited to just beef, pork, and poultry; there are so many more high-quality options with healthy benefits for your food plan out there.
 Some of our favorites are bone marrow and organ meats.

-The good news is that on this meat-only diet, the main rule is that if it walked, flew or swam, then it belongs on your plate.
+The good news is that on this meat-only diet, the main rule is that if it walked, flew, or swam, then it belongs on your plate.

 Here are some carnivore diet food ideas for you to work with: